The

 retaliation.

-These guidelines are designed specifically
+These guidelines are

-for primary research journals but may also be
+designed specifically for primary research journals

-relevant for review and other professional
+but may also be relevant for review and other

-publications.
-Individual journals often have
+professional publications.
+Individual journals

-more elaborate or distinct ethical procedures,
+often have more elaborate or distinct ethical

-generally reflected in their Guide for Authors.
+procedures, generally reflected in their Guide for

-founding participants concerning discipline-specific
+cases, founding participants concerning

-standards or standard-setting bodies, such as the
+discipline-specific standards or standard-setting

-International Council of Medical Journal Editors (ICMJE) and
+Journal Editors (ICMJE) and

 Consolidated Standards of Reporting Trials (CONSORT).